Sepsis cynipsea: Distribution

 Sepsis cynipsea dung flies are most commonly found in Europe.
 They prefer warm temperatures and can be more easily found from May to October in lower altitudes, and June to September in higher altitudes where the temperature is typically cooler.
 In higher altitudes, female flies have shorter lifespans, are smaller, and lay fewer clutches of eggs.
 They require fresh dung, primarily from cows and sheep, for reproduction.
 They also eat nectar which is a source of sugar.

 Altitude effects

 Sepsis cynipsea dung flies are often found in regions with varying altitudes, such as the Swiss Alps.
 Out of the many different Sepsidae species that are found in these regions, Sepsis cynipsea flies prefer intermediate altitudes but are found at all altitudes where other species of dung flies are found.
-In the areas where these fly species are prevalent, there is more species diversity at higher altitudes.
+In the areas where these fly species are prevalent, there are more species diversity at higher altitudes.
 Higher altitude environments tend to be more variable, so species found at higher altitudes have to be better at adapting to environmental changes.
 However, S. cynpisea flies at different altitudes enter diapause at the same time and stop producing eggs at the same time in the season.